uselagoon/lagoon-cli/docs/commands/lagoon_list_organization-groups.md

 ### SEE ALSO

-* [lagoon list organization](lagoon_list_organization.md)	 - List all organizations projects, groups, deploy targets or users
+* [lagoon list](lagoon_list.md)	 - List projects, environments, deployments, variables or notifications